Transum Maths Topics

 Arithmetic

-The ability to perform mathematical calculations is still very important and supports the understanding of Mathematics.
+The ability to perform mathematical calculations is still very important despite our hi-tech environment.
+Good numeracy skills support the understanding of more advanced mathematical concepts at all levels.
 Mathematicians still consider mastery of the manual algorithms to be a necessary foundation for the study of algebra and computer science.

 Averages